 Code of Conduct

-By enrolling in a Cambridge Advance Online (CAO) course, you agree that you will:
+By enrolling in a University of Cambridge Online course, you agree that you will:

 Exemplify the highest standards of behaviour and performance.
 Remain accountable for your actions; Foster a culture of openness and transparency, safeguarding any confidentiality you are exposed to and do not seek personal advantage from this information.
 Respect matters of faith, conscience and diversity in their widest sense

 Take personal responsibility for your development; be engaged and actively participate in the course material, constructively participate in any group activities, and strive for excellence at all times

 Respect your colleagues on the course.
 Treat other students on an equitable basis, without discrimination; act reasonably and justifiably in identifying and resolving conflicts of values, including those of an ethical nature.
 Support other students in their studies where you are able.
 This includes respecting the views of others and where you do not agree, disagreeing politely and in the spirit of academic discourse.

 Be responsible for the materials that you post online, including making sure that you are accurate when stating facts, that your opinions are genuinely held, and that your comments comply with UK law and the law of the country from which they are posted.

 Communicate clearly, effectively and openly with all the people you encounter during the course.
 Make sure that your contributions and posts do not contain any defamatory statements and ensure that you do not post material that is obscene, offensive, abusive, or hateful, or that promotes violence or unlawful activity.

 If you fail to comply then depending upon the seriousness of the infraction, your posts may be removed, your access to the course may be temporarily suspended and/or we reserve the right to remove you from the course without a refund.